writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Write the Docs Worldview
 ------------------------

 Yes, Write the Docs has a worldview.
-We include everyone who is interested in excellent documentation: tech writers, developers, engineers, QA, product managers, support engineers and more.
+It's inclusive and @expansive.
+We welcome everyone who is interested in creating great documentation that helps people develop, use, and maintain products and services.
+Our community includes technical writers, developers of all flavors, QA, product managers, support engineers, designers, librarians, scientists, community managers, and more.

-For more information on the Write the Docs worldview, see Eric Holscher's Introduction to the conference and community from Write the Docs NA 2016:
+For more information about the Write the Docs worldview, see Eric Holscher's Introduction to the conference and community from Write the Docs NA 2016:

-.. note:: The "meat" of the worldview starts at 1:30.
+.. note:: For the tl:dr, start watching at the 1:30 mark.

 .. raw:: html